TheCarvalho/thecarvalho/README.md

 ### Hi there 👋

-As a beginning developer with a passion for technology and an insatiable thirst for knowledge, I'm constantly seeking out new challenges and opportunities to learn and grow.
+I'm a beginning developer with a passion for technology and an insatiable thirst for knowledge, I'm constantly seeking out new challenges and opportunities to learn and grow.
 With a strong foundation in coding and a drive to innovate, I'm excited to contribute to the dynamic and ever-evolving world of technology.

 <!--ima fix this mess later-->
 ##